Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 The money accumulated from the registry will be for the benefit of cancer patients.

-To finance the cost of constructing the site, young entrepreneurs decided on two projects, through which will raise funds for the benefit of this project.
+To finance the cost of constructing the site, young entrepreneurs decided on two projects, through which will raise funds for the benefit of this one.

 - A drinking stand with four types of drinks, bottles for sale are disposable.